 But some have understood the kata.
 Some are putting them to good use.

 By studying the kata in an authentic way we can rely on them – to provide us with practical self-defense skills, with increasing strength, focus, flexibility, energy and more.
 To open fresh insights and possibilities continually, as our abilities go deeper.

 The katas do not do the work.
 We do.
 We use them as tools to transform our bodies and minds, by practicing them, hour after hour, day after day, by aspiring to mastery, by endless application of attention and effort, noting our own shortcomings, observing the steady increase in our own abilities.
 We can see the same process underway in the people around us who share our devotion to practice.

 That is a serious path.
 It makes you strong.
 It does not promise recognition or acknowledgement or extra credit of any kind.
 It is much more valuable than that.

 Weak people are dangerous.
 They lie.
 They manipulate.
 They are restless and dissatisfied.
 They pursue things that cannot elimate their fear, assuage their shame or satisfy their desire.
 They disrupt the lives of good people and good families.
 They make nothing.

 We will be like them if we are not strong: in body and mind, in character and in commitment to a virtuous life.

 If we have a practice – a physical practice, a spiritual practice – and pursue it whole-heartedly, using it well, we will become strong.

 Then when we meet poisonous forces we can recognize them for what they are.
 We will not be tempted by them or deterred by them but will be able to act wisely and well, by example or deed.

-A warrior on the battle field, a mother in child-birth, anyone who willingly offers their life so others can live, understands the urgency of being completely committed to polishing our spirit and refining our life.
+A warrior on the battle field, a mother in child-birth, anyone who willingly offers their life so others can live, understands the urgency of being completely committed.

 Now is the time to live a life of practice.
 Now is when we have the chance.